echoshihtw/crypto-me/README.md

 2. Install dependencies from the project root directory
     ```
     cd crypto-me

+    # Install root dependencies
+    npm install
+    ```
-   # (recommended) for both client and server
+3. Install dependencies for client and server
+    ```
     npm run install:all

-    # client
-    npm run install:client

-   # server
-    npm run install:server
     ```

-3. create your own .env file in the server directory and add your own API key from [CoinMarketCap](https://coinmarketcap.com/api/)
+4. create your own .env file in the server directory and add your own API key from [CoinMarketCap](https://coinmarketcap.com/api/)
     ```
     CMC_PRO_API_KEY=your_api_key
     ```
-4. start the project
+5. start the project
     ```
     # (recommended) for both client and server
     npm start